Frequently asked questions:

 The project includes a community arts center and a mixed-use development consisting of retail/commercial space, public parking and university student housing.
-Expanding the site to include buildings along South Barstow Street to allow for additional commercial space also is being considered.
+Expanding the site to include buildings along South Barstow Street is part of the approved general development plan.

-As envisioned, the community arts center of approximately 150,000 square feet would serve the Eau Claire Regional Arts Council (ECRAC), community performing and fine arts organizations, and the University of Wisconsin-Eau Claire.
+As envisioned, the community arts center of approximately 150,000 square feet would serve the Eau Claire Regional Arts Council (ECRAC), community performing and fine arts organizations and UW-Eau Claire.
 Preliminary plans for the community arts center include:

-- Three distinct performance spaces:a 1,200-1500 seat theatre to replace downtown Eau Claire's obsolete State Theatre; a 450-seat theatre to replace UW-Eau Claire's aging Kjer Theatre; and a 250-seat black box-style venue.
+- Three distinct performance spaces: a 1,200-1,500-seat theater to replace downtown Eau Claire's obsolete State Theatre; a 450-seat theatre to replace UW-Eau Claire’s aging Kjer Theatre; and a 250-seat black box-style venue.

 - Scene and costume shops.

 - Dressing rooms and other “back of house” operations.

 - Fine arts studios, gallery space and dance studio space.

 - Offices for ECRAC, community arts organizations and select university faculty and staff in the fine and performing arts.